 Begin feeding fish on their regular diet and add tropical plants back into your pond.
 If necessary, perform a 50% water change.
 Always use Chlorine Remover when introducing tap water to your pond.

-Now that you have your guide to spring ready, start planning some of those backyard events.
+Now that you have your guide to spring readiness, start planning some of those backyard events.
 Invite friends over for a barbecue, let all the kids come over for a play date, or make a family picnic.
 The possibilities are endless!